 Until one day I broke apart – literally.
 In 2018 I had a sepsis and ended up in a coma.
 When I awoke, I couldn’t move, talk or see properly.
-Luckily, I still had all my limbs.
+I lost my big bowel, but luckily, I still had all my limbs.
 But it was a shock – and changed my life and me dramatically.
 In the following year I learned to walk, talk, think and paint again.
-And I also learned to look inside myself to see the beauty and strength – that besides all the trauma and pain – lay hidden inside that suitcase.
+And I also learned to look inside myself to see the beauty and strength – that besides all the trauma and pain – lay hidden all these years.

 A new persepective

-What I found were many things – beautiful ones as well as some weird and some torn.
+I found many things – beautiful ones as well as some weird and some torn.
 My experiences taught me so much – that life is short, terrifying and wonderful.
-And that we are all in it together.
+That we are in it together – and that we all belong.

 Do you want poetry, art and inspiration in your everyday life?
 Then visit my gallery and discover my drawings and paintings.
 Or subscribe to my newsletter full of inspiring stories and art

 I live and work as a freelance artist and author in a Norwegian house in Windeck near Cologne in Germany.